Infinity8sailor/MusicAi/README.md

 `npm run package`

 ## Motivation
-I really dont natual sense of music but as a listener I love to listen songs.
+I really don't have natual sense of music but as a listener I love to listen songs.
 I mostly like the chill and vocal based songs rather than too loud and rapp stuff but it also depends on mood as well.
-I have heard a lot of master-pieces so far and I really appreciate the efforts put into it and the motivation behind, also understand its hard to keep giving the same vibes all the time.
+Sometimes, I just feel like keep listening to that one song for eternity :D itself.
+I really appreciate the efforts put into it and the motivation behind, also understand its hard to keep giving the same vibes all the time.
 Sometimes, I just put one song on loop and still dont get bored with it.
 So, I had an idea that if I have a lot of favorite songs and specific favorite part from that song and I just put them all together it will be really good.

 ## End-Goal
 An application which takes the path to songs and create database for